 - Non Conforming lender

-Advantages of a low doc 80% LVR home loan
+What can a low doc 80% LVR loan be used to purchase?

 You can get a low doc 80% LVR home loan for most loan purposes a borrower would seek.
 These include the following;